-The Ohio Dr. Martin Luther King, Jr. Holiday Commission presented awards in categories for Ohioans' efforts to keep Dr. King's dream alive and advance his philosophy of nonviolent social change.
-Awards were presented at the annual commemorative celebration, the theme of which is MLK50: Legacy of Love in Pursuit of Justice, held Jan.
-11, 2018 at Trinity Episcopal Church in downtown Columbus.
-This free noon event recognized Ohio individuals and organizations for their efforts to advance social change.
+The Ohio Dr. Martin Luther King, Jr. Holiday Commission will present awards in categories for Ohioans' efforts to keep Dr. King's dream alive and advance his philosophy of nonviolent social change.
+Awards will be presented at the annual commemorative celebration held Jan.
+17, 2019 at Trinity Episcopal Church in downtown Columbus.
+This free noon event recognizes Ohio individuals and organizations for their efforts to advance social change.

 The annual awards program recognizes the service and achievements of Ohio residents and organizations in areas consistent with the teachings and example of Dr. King.
 His commitment to seeking racial, social and economic justice through non-violent struggle benefited not only the victims of oppression, but society as a whole.
 Annual awards lift up both concrete achievements and the continuing spirit of King's dreams for this nation and Ohio.
 Additionally, elementary, middle school, and high school students who won first place in at the statewide MLK oratorical contest, held each spring, serve as the event's keynote speakers.
 The students speak about peace, unity, and Dr. King's influence in their lives.